 Amy is a wife, mother, teacher, and photographer.
 She has been married to her husband Paul for 8 years.
 Paul is a small business owner and together they home school their 3 children, who are currently in 8th grade, kindergarten, and preschool.

 Amy holds a B.A. in Spanish and an M.A. in Teaching from the College of Idaho, and she is in the process of earning an M.A. in Spanish from New Mexico State University.
 She is a member of the Spanish faculty at College of Western Idaho, where she formerly served as program head of Modern Language and currently serves on several committees aimed at improving the quality of online and hybrid courses.
 She is also a freelance photographer, specializing in family and senior portraiture.

 Amy is passionate about education and about missions.
 Her goal in homeschooling is to raise up confident, responsible individuals who know how to learn, how to work hard, and how to pour themselves into whatever mission field God calls them to, whether at home or in other lands.

-I recently read a book called The Cross in the Closet.
+I recently read a book called .
 It is about a bigoted, obnoxious, conservative Christian, young-adult man who decides to “go in the closet” and pretend to be gay for a year in an attempt to overcome his bigotry.
 He even leads his family to believe that he is gay and he immerses himself into the LGBT community.
 It is the author’s personal journey from religious bigot to….well, I don’t know what.
 He’s opposed to any labels.

 I had great hopes for this book.
 The premise fascinated me.
 The author’s attempt to walk in someone else’s shoes for a year, regardless of personal loss, was noble.